 Everyone In Maryland Should See What’s Inside The Walls Of This Abandoned Fort

-Maryland is ripe with abandoned places but did you know that one can be found in the middle of a river?
+Maryland is ripe with abandoned places but did you know that an abandoned fort can be found in the middle of a river?

-Youtube user Pat Gavin took a kayak trip to this spot and captured some amazing images.
+YouTube user Pat Gavin took a kayak trip to the abandoned Fort Carroll near Baltimore, Maryland, and captured some amazing images.
 Check them out below and then watch the following video for even more spectacular and eerie footage.

-For more views and footage of Fort Carroll, check out the below video.
+For more views and footage of Fort Carroll, an abandoned fort in Maryland, check out the below video.

 Abandoned places can be fascinating because they show us a slice of history.
 What are your thoughts on this abandoned fort in Maryland?
 Have you visited before?
 If so, be sure to share your experiences with us in the comments – we’d love to hear from you!